Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Introduction

-Autonomous delivery vehicles (ADVs), such as delivery drones and robots, emerge as a promising option, offering the potential to significantly reduce labor costs, delivery time \citep{sudbury2016cost, jennings2019study}, as well as fuel consumption and emissions \citep{figliozzi2020carbon}, compared to traditional truck deliveries.
-Consequently, a growing number of delivery companies and online retailers, including FedEx and Amazon, are joining the game and testing ADVs for their last-mile delivery solutions \citep{reuters2022amazon}.
-With their unparalleled convenience for consumers, ADV-based last-mile delivery has steadily gained momentum in the past decade and expanded its coverage to a wide range of products and services, including goods, meals, groceries, medications, among others \citep{liu2019optimization, yin2024exact}.
-In these emerging service contexts, a notable shift towards an on-demand operational paradigm requires more real-time and time-sensitive decision-making for order fulfillment.
+By contrast, drones or Unmanned aerial vehicles (UAVs) offer lower per-mile cost \citep{carlsson2018coordinated, she2024hybrid}, reduce delivery time \citep{sudbury2016cost, jennings2019study}, and decrease fuel consumption and emissions \citep{figliozzi2020carbon} compared to traditional truck deliveries.
+These advantages enable drones to effectively address many of the logistical challenges associated with sparse and uncertain demand.
+Moreover, their high speed and on-demand capability make them particularly well-suited for sporadic deliveries, such as urgent medical supplies, without requiring full-scale vehicle dispatch.
+Owing to their unparalleled convenience for consumers, drone-based last-mile delivery has steadily gained momentum over the past decade, expanding to a wide range of products and services, including goods, meals, groceries, and medications \citep{liu2019optimization, yin2024exact}.
+A growing number of delivery companies and online retailers, including FedEx and Amazon, are joining the game and testing drones for their last-mile delivery solutions \citep{reuters2022amazon}.
+Notably, companies such as the e-commerce platform JD and the logistics provider SF Express have prioritized rural villages in China, where underdeveloped ground transportation infrastructure presents a natural opportunity for drones to bridge the accessibility gap \citep{TechnologyReview2023}.
+In these emerging service contexts, the shift toward an on-demand operational paradigm introduces a need for more real-time and time-sensitive decision-making in autonomous order fulfillment.
 Pre-disclosed deterministic arrival of requests and delivery locations, which is prevalently assumed by most existing studies in this area, may no longer be applicable.
 Therefore, dynamic processing of order fulfillment and enabling the efficient batching of orders arriving at different time points in uncertain market contexts become crucial in the evolving landscape of last-mile delivery.
-To aid such operations, this study solves the dynamic order fulfillment problem for on-demand last-mile delivery using ADVs.
+To aid such operations, this study solves the dynamic order fulfillment problem for on-demand last-mile delivery using drones.